iterative/dvc.org/content/blog/2020-06-29-optimizing-dvc-remotes.md

 ![](/uploads/images/2020-06-29/optimization_screenshot.png '=600')

-DVC 1.0 includes several performance improvements with regard to how DVC synchronizes data to and from remotes.
-In particular, for this release we focused on optimizing performance in situations where users with must regularly `dvc push` (relatively) small modifications made to large datasets versioned with DVC.
+While developing DVC, we identified one particular performance bottleneck which affects all cloud sync tools - remote (cloud) status queries.
+Any data sync tool will be restricted by certain limits imposed by cloud storage APIs - namely, the actual API methods available for querying file status.
+Using one method over another could mean the difference between a given sync operation taking seconds rather than hours to complete.

+And with the release of version 1.0, DVC now includes several performance enhancements to address this issue, ensuring that we always optimize requests made to cloud storage APIs.

-_Note: When discussing dataset size in this post, we mean size in terms of total number of files in a dataset, rather than the total amount of file data (bytes)._
+_Note: "Cloud storage" and "remote storage" will be used interchangeably throughout this post.
+When discussing dataset size in this post, we mean size in terms of total number of files in a dataset, rather than the total amount of file data (bytes)._

-## Why data synchronization matters
+## Why status queries are a performance bottleneck

-Working with ML projects requires handling large amounts of data.
-A typical DVC repository may contain millions of files or more, and that's just in one revision.
-As new iterations or experiments are added to the project, the amount of files DVC must version will continue to multiply.

-In order to handle this much data, ML projects often rely on cloud storage to solve some common data-management related problems:

-- Local storage space my be limited.
-- Multiple collaborators all require shared access to the project data.
-- Projects must be backed up to the cloud to protect against data loss.

 Using cloud storage will require some solution for synchronizing data between the cloud and a user's local machine.
 Many general-use tools are available for